SpartnerNL/laravel-excel-docs/3.1/exports/column-formatting.md

 ## Styling

-The `WithStyles` concerns allows styling columns, cells and rows.
+The `WithStyles` (available after `v3.1.21`) concerns allows styling columns, cells and rows.
 This might be useful when you want to make the heading row bold.

 ```php
 namespace App\Exports;